-Under the terms of the agreement, the Company is eligible to receive up to CAD 25 million in total payments including an up-front payment and development and sales milestones, reimbursement of supply costs on a schedule specifying cost per tablet, with a reasonable mark up for overhead, as well as double-digit tiered royalties on net sales.
+Under the terms of the agreement, the Company is eligible to receive up to CAD 25 million in total payments including an up-front payment and development and sales milestones, reimbursement of supply costs on a schedule specifying cost per tablet, with a reasonable mark up for overhead, as well as tiered royalty rates on net sales ranging from the mid-single digits to the low twenties.

-In the period ended March 31, 2018, there was \$2.3 million of revenue recorded related to the Knight Agreement and \$0.5 million of cost of revenue pursuant to the AstraZeneca Termination Agreement.
+For the three months ended March 31, 2019 and 2018, zero and \$2.3 million of revenue, respectively, was recorded related to the Knight Agreement, and zero and \$0.5 million of cost of revenue, respectively, was recorded pursuant to the AstraZeneca Termination Agreement.